OpenDocCN/freelearn-c-cpp-pt2-zh/docs/min-cmk/min-cmk_12.md

 			We’ve covered how to add unit tests to some of our existing libraries and have seen how to invoke them using CTest.
 Next, we’re moving to the other end of the spectrum and will see an example of adding end-to-end tests for our *Game of* *Life* application.
 			Adding end-to-end tests to an application
 			Creating end-to-end tests for an application can be a challenge, and usually relies on an external tool or scripting language to send commands to the application to drive it.
 To support this, in our *Game of Life* application, we’re going to add one last library that will not only enhance our application but also make it testable end to end.
-			The library in question is called **Dear ImGui** ([https://github.com/ocornut/imgui](https://github.com/ocornut/imgui)), an open source (MIT licensed) immediate mode **graphical user interface** (**GUI**), originally designed for use in games, but now used across a wide variety of applications.
+			The library in question is called **Dear ImGui** ([`github.com/ocornut/imgui`](https://github.com/ocornut/imgui)), an open source (MIT licensed) immediate mode **graphical user interface** (**GUI**), originally designed for use in games, but now used across a wide variety of applications.
 			Immediate versus retained UI
 			There are two main styles of UI libraries, often referred to as retained mode and immediate mode.
 A **retained mode** UI tends to require its widgets to be created and managed explicitly.
 A popular example of this is the Qt (pronounced *cute*) UI library. **Immediate mode** libraries do not require widgets to be created; instead, simply calling a function will display a UI element.
 There are pros and cons to each approach.
 Retained mode tends to be favored for UI-heavy applications, while immediate mode is preferred for graphical overlays for games or developer tools (though there are exceptions to both).
 We’ve opted for Dear ImGui due to its ease of use and simple integration with SDL 2.
 			Integrating a UI library
 			Before we look at how we go about creating end-to-end tests for our application, we’re first going to add Dear ImGui to our project.
 The initial integration is shown in `ch9/part-2`.
 Dear ImGui, like `bgfx`, does not natively support CMake, however, because Dear ImGui is a relatively small library, it’s easy to add a CMake wrapper around it.
-			The repository we’ll use is [https://github.com/pr0g/imgui.cmake](https://github.com/pr0g/imgui.cmake), which takes a very similar approach to the `bgfx` CMake repository we saw in [*Chapter 6*](B21152_06.xhtml#_idTextAnchor152), *Installing Dependencies and ExternalProject_Add*.
+			The repository we’ll use is [`github.com/pr0g/imgui.cmake`](https://github.com/pr0g/imgui.cmake), which takes a very similar approach to the `bgfx` CMake repository we saw in *Chapter 6*, *Installing Dependencies and ExternalProject_Add*.
 The main Dear ImGui repository is embedded as a Git submodule, and a `CMakeLists.txt` file is added at the root of the repository to aggregate the source files and produce a library using CMake (this makes integrating with `FetchContent` or `ExternalProject_Add` possible).
 			We add Dear ImGui as a new third-party dependency in `ch9/part-2/third-party/CMakeLists.txt` and update our super build project and main `CMakeLists.txt` file accordingly to link against the new dependency.
 			One other important change we’re going to make is to finally switch our application from using C to C++.
 This is to prepare it for being able to integrate the Dear ImGui Test Engine.
-Dear ImGui is written in C++, but C bindings do exist for it (see [https://github.com/cimgui/cimgui](https://github.com/cimgui/cimgui) for an example, which also comes with CMake support).
+Dear ImGui is written in C++, but C bindings do exist for it (see [`github.com/cimgui/cimgui`](https://github.com/cimgui/cimgui) for an example, which also comes with CMake support).
 They do not yet unfortunately exist for the testing library, so upgrading to C++ is a necessary step.
 The changes are minimal though, and as we’ve chosen to use C++ 20, we get to take advantage of designated initializers, which we’d been using in C (essentially a convenient way to initialize structs) with only a minor change in syntax.
 			There are a few small additions we need before we can integrate Dear ImGui (see `ch9/part-2/app/imgui`).
-The first is a render backend (as we’re using `bgfx`, we need it to implement a handful of functions required by Dear ImGui), and the second is a platform backend (in this case, we use the SDL 2 platform backend provided by the Dear ImGui repository available from [https://github.com/ocornut/imgui/tree/master/backends](https://github.com/ocornut/imgui/tree/master/backends)).
+The first is a render backend (as we’re using `bgfx`, we need it to implement a handful of functions required by Dear ImGui), and the second is a platform backend (in this case, we use the SDL 2 platform backend provided by the Dear ImGui repository available from [`github.com/ocornut/imgui/tree/master/backends`](https://github.com/ocornut/imgui/tree/master/backends)).
 			With these changes added, we can now add our Dear ImGui code.
 We’re going to add a few simple options to make interacting with our *Game of Life* application a bit easier.
 The changes include a simulation time control to adjust the amount of time between each update, the ability to pause and resume the simulation, to step the simulation a frame at a time when it’s paused, to clear the board, and to return the board to its original state.
 The results are shown in *Figure 9**.1*.
 			![Figure 9.1: Game of Life with Dear ImGui controls](img/B21152_09_1.jpg)